Does N-Acetylcysteine (NAC) Help with MTHFR?

 Methylcobalamin

-Methylcobalamin is essential for converting folic acid into tetrahydrofolate (THF), the active form of folate involved in DNA synthesis.
+Methylcobalamin11 is essential for converting folic acid into tetrahydrofolate (THF), the active form of folate involved in DNA synthesis.
 Without methylcobalamin, folate cannot be used effectively in one-carbon metabolism.

-Methylcobalamin is required alongside methionine in the conversion of homocysteine to methionine.
+Methylcobalamin is required alongside methionine12 in the conversion of homocysteine to methionine.
 Methionine is essential for producing S-adenosylmethionine (SAM), which is required for the methylation of numerous biochemical reactions, including myelin sheath production and the synthesis of certain neurotransmitters, for maintaining brain and nervous system function.

 Without sufficient B12, the conversion of homocysteine to methionine and 5-methyltetrahydrofolate to tetrahydrofolate is compromised, leading to the buildup of homocysteine in the body.